ministryofjustice/security-guidance/docs/access-control-policy.md

 ## Introduction

 This policy gives an overview of access control security principles and responsibilities within the Ministry of Justice \(MoJ\).
-It provides a summary of the MoJ's related access management policies and guides.
+It provides a summary of the policies and guides that apply to MoJ access management.

 To help identify formal policy statements, each is prefixed with an identifier of the form: `POLACPxxx`, where xxx is a unique ID number.